timescale/docs/timescaledb/how-to-guides/schema-management/about-schemas.md

 This section explains how to design your schema, how indexing and tablespaces work, and how to use PostreSQL contraint types.
-It also includes examples to help you create your own schema, and how to use JSON and JSONB for semi-structured data.
+It also includes examples to help you create your own schema, and learn how to use JSON and JSONB for semi-structured data.